A spin along the Waterford Greenway is one of the most popular things to do in Waterford for good reason.

 Next up is the Greenway Rent a Bike.
 You’ll find these lads at Waveworld at Clonea Beach in Dungarvan.

-Another one for Dungarvan.
-Dungarvan Greenway Bike Hire can be found on Sexton Street in Dungarvan.
+You’ll find the Dungarvan Bike Hire Co on O’Connell St in Dungarvan.
 You could also always rent the bike for a few days and tackle the Copper Coast, too!

 Waterford Greenway Shuttle Bus